 To test the total amount of mobile charged ions, including minerals, salts or metals dissolved, use a Total Dissolved Solids (TDS).

 Chlorine in water can sometimes react with plastics and rubber in plumbing or kitchen appliances.
 This can make the water taste bitter, metallic, like medicine or disinfectant or TCP.
-Apparently this is not harmful, although it does not taste very nice.
+Causes are unsuitable or degraded tap washers, rubber tap expensions, or sealing rings in kettles – even at very low concentrations these phenolic chemicals react with chlorine in water to create chlorophenols & TCP.
+Apparently this is not harmful, although the taste and odour is noticable even at low levels.

 Often, metallic taste is caused by metals from copper, iron or galvanised pipes.
 Corroding copper or zinc pipes may produce metallic tastes.
 Zinc imparts an undesirable astringent taste to water.
 Tests indicate that 5% of the population could distinguish between zinc-free water and water containing zinc at a level of 4mg/l ( = 4ppm) (as zinc sulphate).
 Water containing zinc at concentrations in the range 3–5mg/l ( = 3-5ppm) also tends to appear opalescent and develops a greasy film when boiled. (also see paragraph ‘oily film’)